adarsh-kishore786/IT-Project/Library/README.md

     The details of the Admin are as follows:
     Username: ```andrewj@vivlio.org```
     Password: ```aDm1n-PasS```
 5. In this implementation, there is a customer account already created for testing.
+   This account also has a borrowed book, 'The Da Vinci Code' borrowed on 03/08/2021, that can be used for testing fine.
    The details are:
    Username: ```poornah06@vivlio.org```
    Password: ```A=2piR```